 Methods for testing of PFASs in water and other media are still evolving.
 A summary of the most common laboratory methods currently in use and examples PFASs reported is presented in Table 2.
-This includes U.S. Environmental Protection Agency (USEPA) Method 533 (USEPA 2019a) and Method 537.1 (USEPA 2020).
+This includes U.S. Environmental Protection Agency (USEPA), Method 1633 (USEPA 2021c), Method 533 (USEPA 2019a) and Method 537.1 (USEPA 2020).
 The joint Department of Defense and Department of Energy Quality Systems Manual includes a test method for a combined and extended list of PFASs, referred to as DoD QSM 5.3 in Table 2 (DOD-DOE 2019; refer to Table B-15 and Table C-44 in manual).
 Testing for PFASs reportable under both Method 537.1 and 533 or separately under DoD QSM 5.3 or an equivalent laboratory method is recommended in order to obtain data for all PFASs for which toxicity factors are available.
-Testing for additional PFASs might be required on a case-specific basis, depending on the nature of the release at the site.
+Method 1633 tests for a much broader scope of PFAS compounds and can be useful for initial investigation and identification of key contaminants of concern.
+Less extensive and less costly methods can normally be adequate for followup testing.